HenryVu27/PoliticalSarcasm/README.md

     # nltk.download('punkt_tab') # Included in notebook, ensure it's needed or remove
     ```

-4.  **GPU Requirements:** Running the `SarcasmLLM (1).ipynb` notebook (transformer fine-tuning) is computationally intensive and highly recommended to be done on a machine with a CUDA-enabled GPU.
+4.  **GPU Requirements:** Running the `SarcasmLLM.ipynb` notebook (transformer fine-tuning) is computationally intensive and highly recommended to be done on a machine with a CUDA-enabled GPU.
 The code automatically detects and uses a GPU if available via PyTorch.

 ## Usage